tektronix/keithley/CONTRIBUTING.md

 ## TSP Apps

-TSP Apps are self-contained GUI apps for Touch, Test, Invent&reg; instruments writted in the TSP language, which is based on Lua 5.0.
+TSP Apps are self-contained GUI apps for Touch, Test, Invent&reg; instruments written in the TSP language, which is based on Lua 5.0.

 ### How are TSP Apps different from TSP scripts?

-Here are the differences in implimentation:
+Here are the differences in implementation:
 * TSP Apps use the `.tspa` extension rather than `.tsp`, this is how the instruments differentiate them.
-* TSP Apps appear in a dedicated Apps menu within Touch, Test, Invent instruments, seperate from the scripts menus.
+* TSP Apps appear in a dedicated Apps menu within Touch, Test, Invent instruments, separate from the scripts menus.

 But there are also differences in how TSP Apps *should* work:
 > These differences aren't enforced by the instruments themselves, but they are enforced by Keithley developers and you should consider them requirements for TSP Apps.